Bridging Composite and Real: Towards End-to-end Deep Image Matting: RSSN: A Novel Composition Route

-We conclude the pipeline of our proposed composition route RSSN in Pipeline~\ref{alg:pipeline}.
-The input of the pipeline is the matting dataset, e.g. our proposed AM-2k as will be introduced in Section~\ref{sec:am2k}, DIM~\cite{xu2017deep}, or DAPM~\cite{shen2016deep} and the proposed background image set BG-20k.
-If the matting dataset provides original images, e.g. AM-2K, DAPM~\cite{shen2016deep}, we compute the foreground from the original image given the alpha matte by referring to~\cite{levin2007closed}.
+We summarize the proposed composition route RSSN in Pipeline~\ref{alg:pipeline}.
+The input of the pipeline is the matting dataset, e.g., AM-2k and PM-10k as will be introduced in Section~\ref{sec:dataset}, DIM~\citep{xu2017deep}, or DAPM~\citep{shen2016deep}, and the proposed background image set BG-20k.
+If the matting dataset provides original images, e.g., AM-2K and PM-10k, we compute the foreground from the original image given the alpha matte by referring to~\citep{levin2007closed}.
 We random sample $K$ background candidates from BG-20k for each foreground for data augmentation.
 We set $K=5$ in our experiments.
 For each foreground image and background image, we carried out the denoising step with a probability of 0.5.
 To simulate the effect of large-aperture, we carried out the blur step on the background image with a probability of 0.5, where the blur kernel size was randomly sampled from $\{20,30,40,50,60\}$.
 We then generated the composite image according to the alpha-blending equation Eq.~\eqref{equa:blending}.
 Finally, with a probability of 0.5, we added Gaussian noise to the composite image to ensure the foreground and background areas have the same noise distribution.
 To this end, we generate a composite image set that has reduced many kinds of discrepancies, thereby narrowing the domain gap with natural images.